openminted/alvis-docker/openminted-components/uc-tdm-as-c/README.md

 # uc-tdm-AS-C

-This component is the workflow for the OpenMinTeD AS-C use case.
+Recognizes microorganism taxa, their habitats and their phenotypes.
+It categorizes them with ontologies (NCBI taxonomy and OntoBiotope ontology).
+It identifies lives-in relationships between taxa and habitats, and exhibits relationships between taxa and phenotypes.
+It is the workflow for the OpenMinTeD AS-C use case.

 ## test-data
 The test-data folder contains data to run the workflow.
 More specifically: